 Notification to Parents’ and Student’s of Rights Concerning a Student’s School Records

-This notification will be distributed annually, and may be distributed by any means likely to reach the parent(s)/guardian(s).
+This notification will be distributed annually and may be distributed by any means likely to reach the parent(s)/guardian(s).
 The District shall effectively notify parents and eligible students who are disabled and those whose primary or home language is not English.

-The District will maintain a file for each student that shall contain information, including but not limited to the following:
+The District will maintain a record for each student that shall contain information, including but not limited to the following:

+Birth certificate;

+Proof of residency;

 Unique student identifier;

 Basic identifying information;